 Do not reprove a scoffer, or he will hate you.”

 “Reprove a wise man and he will love you.

 Give instruction to a wise man and he will be still wiser,

-A scoffer presents as someone seeking wisdom but who can’t recognize it when it is plainly demonstrated to him or her because arrogance blocks their own view.
+A scoffer presents him- or herself as someone seeking wisdom, but who can’t recognize it when it is plainly demonstrated to him.
+Arrogance blocks their own view.
 Arrogance is the inability to esteem others more highly than yourself.
-A mocker has no grace for anyone not up to their standards and will miss the wisdom of children and folks of lower status.
+A mocker has no grace for anyone “not up to their standards” and will miss the wisdom of children and folks of lower status.

 It didn’t work.
 For a couple of students the results of this experiment were tragic.
 Not all gifts can be measured by percentages on a test.
 Names stick.

 I found scoffers entrenched in universities as well.
-One would think that in an environment dedicated to learning that new ideas and daring research would be highly honoured.
-Many discouraged potential PhD candidates and their supervisors can tell you how often a project is dismissed by a scoffer with power who sits in front of the door.
+One would think that in an environment dedicated to new ideas and daring research would be highly honoured.
+Many discouraged potential PhD candidates and their supervisors can tell you how often a project is dismissed by a scoffer with power who sits in front of the door to research grant approval.

 Paul quoted the Old Testament prophet Habakkuk when he spoke in the synagogue at Pisidian Antioch.
 “Behold, you scoffers, and marvel, and perish; for I am accomplishing a work in your days, A work which you will never believe, though someone should describe it to you.’”
 (Acts 13:41.)